 Your Recommendation for Colorectal Cancer Screening Can Save Lives

-Increasing screening rates to 80% by 2018 would prevent 277,000 new cases of colon cancer and 203,000 deaths within 20 years.6 Reaching that screening rate is a primary goal of the National Colorectal Cancer Roundtable (NCCRT), a national coalition of public, private, and voluntary organizations.6
+80% in every community is an initiative of the National Colorectal Cancer Roundtable (NCCRT), a national coalition of public, private, and voluntary organizations.6

 - Wolf AM, Fontham ET, Church TR, et al. Colorectal cancer screening for average-risk adults: 2018 guideline update from the American Cancer Society.
 CA Cancer J Clin.
 2018;68(4):250-281.